Mbabane: History

-The town grew after the nation's administrative centre moved from Bremersdorp (now called Manzini) in january of 1902.
+The town grew after the nation's administrative centre was moved from Bremersdorp (now called Manzini) in January 1902.
 It derives its name from a chief, Mbabane Kunene, who lived in the area when some British settlers arrived.

 Mbabane was founded in 1887 by Mickey Wells, on the spot where the Transvaal-to-Mozambique route crossed the Mbabane river.
-It was declared the capital of the new Protectorate of Swaziland in 1902.
+Great Britain declared it as the capital of the new Protectorate of Swaziland in 1902.
 During this time, Mbabane consisted of a few shops, churches and schools founded by white settlers.
-Black Africans were not allowed to live in the town and had to reside in nearby rural districts.
+The black Swazi Africans were not allowed to live in the town and had to reside in nearby rural districts.
 By the 1930s, Mbabane had electricity, running water, telephone connection and a hospital.

-Prior to WW2, most Swazis lived in rural districts and worked outside Eswatini, which prevented the town from growing.
-After the war, the creation of trade schools in the city, the arrival of the Goba railway connecting Maputo to the mines in South Africa and Lesotho, and foreign investment resources within Eswatini (particularly sugar) all contributed to the city's growth.
+Prior to WW2, most Swazis lived in rural districts and worked outside Eswatini, so there was little growth in the town.
+After the war, the creation of trade schools in the city, the arrival of the Goba railway connecting Maputo to the mines in South Africa and Lesotho, and foreign investment within Eswatini (particularly in the sugar industry) all contributed to the city's growth.
 Mbabane became the central hub for development in Hhohho.

 In the years following independence, governmental buildings such as the British Consulate were built in Mbabane.
-Further growth has been achieved through the growth of the tourism industry in Eswatini, of which Mbabane has become the centre.
+Growth has occurred with the tourism industry in Eswatini, of which Mbabane has become the centre.
 Mbabane today is home to hotels and recreational sites such as clubs and golf courses tending to tourists.